 Keeping patient, clinic and hospital information secure is critical, but that’s a challenge that is becoming more difficult to address as the number of attempted breaches rises.

 According to the U.S. Department of Health and Human Services (HHS), the reasons behind healthcare systems breaches run the gamut from email security breaches, lost devices, poor network security or hardware intrusion.
 The number of breaches currently under investigation (as tracked by HHS) and the number of affected patients, is staggering.
-In August 2017, data breaches had already affected more than 3.16 million patients’ records just in the first seven months of the year.
-When Anthem, Inc. was hacked in 2015, 79 million peoples‘ personal information was compromised in one attack.
+Since January 2019, data breaches had already affected more than 6.2 million patients’ records.

 Analyze Your Risk; Then Deploy Healthcare Information Security Solutions